dougbutner/poetry/Pidgeons from the Path/To Pen a Perfect Letter.md

 Vibrations on the mic suit me better,

-clover clubs seeds spade empowerment and pleasure,
+clover clubs seeds spade diamond of pleasure,

 they told me success is a b*tch,